Menu

 b. verify your email address by following the instructions in the email sent to you by DUPR

-5. Select the St. Albert Pickleball Club and press the "Join Club" button.
+5. On the St. Albert Pickleball Club page, press the "Join Club" button.

 • Once you apply to Join SAPC on DUPR, please wait two days until an administrator verifies that you are a paid-up member of SAPC and manually admits you to the club on DUPR.